Charles Hoskins: Competition and product quality

-The BHP works at Newcastle opened in 1915.
+BHP's Newcastle Steelworks opened in 1915.
 However, initially, Lithgow was not badly affected by competition, due to buoyant demand for steel and absence of import competition, during the First World War, and the government bonuses paid until 1917.
 That began to change once the war ended.

 In the early 1920s, the young iron and steel industry in Australia found itself subject to intense competition from imports; this affected both Lithgow and Newcastle.
 However, BHP Newcastle works' new general manager, Essington Lewis, began a revival of that works, with a drive for efficiency and technical excellence; these efforts were successful to such an extent that by the early 1930s, Newcastle's costs and prices were low by global standards.

 The newer and larger BHP works could produce larger quantities of rolled steel products of a higher quality, at a lower cost of production.
 Newcastle's seaport location brought access to virtually inexhaustible amounts of very high-grade iron ore from its mine at Iron Knob; it allowed BHP to ship its products to Sydney and to interstate markets by sea, at lower cost than Lithgow could by rail.
 By the early 1920s, Newcastle had three blast furnaces, each of which was capable of making 50% more pig iron than both of Hoskins' Lithgow blast-furnaces combined.

 BHP had access to more modern American technology and employed more professionals.
 Consequently, the quality of their steel was higher than Hoskins could make at Lithgow; in 2006 it was stated that, "rail produced before 1914 and all Hoskins rail are generally regarded as being of dubious metallurgical composition".

 BHP also had vast cash flows from its Broken Hill silver-lead mines and smelters and, increasingly, from its profitable steel operations, with which to fund expansion and enhancement of its steelworks.
 Hoskins' family-owned company could not match BHP's ability to fund new capital works.